odoo/odoo-ls/server/error_code.md

 The compute method is set to modify a certain field(s).
 Consider marking the modified field with the compute method

+### OLS30329
+"Unknown XML ID"
+The XML ID you referenced has not been found in any XML in this module or its dependencies

+### OLS30330
+"Unspecified module.
+Add the module name before the XML ID: 'module.xml_id'" You provided an XML ID that has no module specified.
+Specify the module which XML_ID belong to with 'module.xml_id'

+### OLS30331
+"Unknown module"
+The given module is unknown

 ### OLS30400
 "Invalid attribute"
 odoo, openerp and data nodes can not contain this attribute.